During your studies

 Sharing experiences will enrich your life and improve your academic performance too.

-Beyond your degree programme, many other fascinating projects await you on campus.
+Beyond your degree program, many other fascinating projects await you on campus.

 Participate in research and development projects in the labs, in interdisciplinary or intercultural student groups.